ibm-cloud-docs/sap-vpc/sap-vpc-considerations.md

 ### Network Access Control List
 {: #network-acl}

 Network Access Control Lists (ACLs) are used to manage `allow` and `deny` rules on a subnet level.
 ACLs are used to manage network traffic between subnets, too.
 The default ACL for a subnet opens the subnet for all traffic.
-If you wanted more strict security measures, you would need to apply rules to the ACL.
+If you wanted more strict security measures, you would need to add rules to the ACL.
 When adding rules, keep in mind that required services like DNS or OS patch/package download might be affected by those rules.
 For more information, see [Security in your VPC](/docs/vpc?topic=vpc-security-in-your-vpc).

 ### Security Groups
 {: #security-groups}